top of page

 We would get to the top, eventually..

 We bought some food and were happy the sun was out.
-We bought very tasty bread.
+We bought delicious bread.
 It was called 'tresse brioche' and was a mix between cake and very light white bread.
 Only after cycling for 20 km did we pass the first campsite of the day, so it definitely had been a good decision to camp in the forest.
 It became ever more hilly while we approached the road to Kaiserslautern.

 5_dorpje_heenweg_edited.jpg